bluebrother/ir-remote/README.rst

-  buttons (since you can't read the main LCD from a great distance anyway, and the remote doesn't have a feedback channel for passing the remote LCD contents around), and (2) because I didn't figure how to tell the player a LCD remote is attached.
+  buttons (since you can't read the main LCD from a great distance anyway, and the remote doesn't have a feedback channel for passing the remote LCD contents around), and (2) because I didn't figure how to tell the player a LCD remote is attached back then.
 I though I know how to do this but Rockbox_ didn't recognize it.
 Given (1) I decided not to spend too much time on that.

 Why keep the serial port pins unused?
   With the serial port being still available it's possible to extend the